 How do I choose an investment strategy for my super?

-All investment strategies have some level of risk with the potential to deliver poor or negative returns at times.
 Generally, the higher the risk you're prepared to accept, the higher the potential return in the long term.

 Choose your super fund